wmh7064/toast/plugin/README.md

 ## Requirement

 Below dependencies should be installed.
-* python26 or above python2 version，see http://www.python.org/download/
+* python26 or above python2 version，see http://www.python.org/download/releases/2.6.8/
 * python-setuptools, see http://pypi.python.org/pypi/setuptools
-* paramiko, can be installed by pip
+* subversion client 1.6 or higher version, see http://subversion.apache.org/packages.html
-* pycrypto, can be installed by pip
+* python paramiko, can be installed by pip
-* scpclient, can be installed by pip
+* python pycrypto, can be installed by pip
-* pexpect, can be installed by pip
+* python scpclient, can be installed by pip
-* subversion client
+* python pexpect, can be installed by pip

-### Requirement Setup
+### python package Setup command by pip
     $ /usr/bin/easy_install pip
     $ pip install paramiko
     $ pip install scpclient